TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 ### 9. Make JSON file readable again

-Last but not least, sometimes we can come across a JSON output that is valid for computers, but unreadable for humans.
+Last but not least, sometimes we encounter JSON output that is valid for computers but unreadable for humans.

 ```bash
 vendor/bin/phpstan analyse --error-format json